friendly-traceback/docs/docs/_sources/tracebacks_fr.rst.txt

     Exception levée à la ligne 10 du fichier TESTS:\runtime\test_lookup_error.py.

+        4: def test_Generic():
+        5:     try:
+        6:         # LookupError is the base class for KeyError and IndexError.
+        7:         # It should normally not be raised by user code,
         8:         # other than possibly codecs.lookup(), which is why we raise
         9:         # it directly here for our example.
     -->10:         raise LookupError("Fake message")